 Most major search engines, and certainly Google, do not spider or index the keyword meta tags anymore.
 For those that do, if the keyword is not also in the copy of the same page, it’s considered spam.

-BE CAREFUL as this could lower your rankings, not raise it.
+this could lower your rankings,

 Ideally, the Title Tag should contain fewer than 100 characters while the Keyword and Description tags should contain fewer than 256 characters each.
 Most search engines will only consider data within these character ranges when indexing a web page.